awsdocs/iam-user-guide/doc_source/id_credentials_temp_request.md

 ⁵ **Single sign\-on \(SSO\) to the console**\.
 To support SSO, AWS lets you call a federation endpoint \(`https://signin.aws.amazon.com/federation`\) and pass temporary security credentials\.
 The endpoint returns a token that you can use to construct a URL that signs a user directly into the console without requiring a password\.
 For more information, see [Enabling SAML 2\.0 Federated Users to Access the AWS Management Console](id_roles_providers_enable-console-saml.md) and [ How to Enable Cross\-Account Access to the AWS Management Console](http://aws.amazon.com/blogs/security/how-to-enable-cross-account-access-to-the-aws-management-console) in the AWS Security Blog\.

 ⁶ After you retrieve your temporary credentials, you can't access the AWS Management Console by passing the credentials to the federation single sign\-on endpoint\.
-For more information, see [Creating a URL that Enables Federated Users to Access the AWS Management Console \(Custom Federation Broker\)](id_roles_providers_enable-console-custom-url.md)\.
+For more information, see [Enabling Custom Identity Broker Access to the AWS Console](id_roles_providers_enable-console-custom-url.md)\.